 SB-S can also create greater efficiency on the ground.
 Notice of maintenance issues are transmitted ahead, enabling maintenance teams to solve the problem faster, resulting in faster aircraft turnaround times.
 Real-time engine and systems performance monitoring in-flight will drive predictive maintenance efficiency gains, and result in better asset utilisation.
-Additionally, pilots can access real time weather information from their securely connected EFB to create a smoother, more fuel-efficient route.
+Additionally, pilots can access real-time weather information from their securely connected EFB to create a smoother, more fuel-efficient route.

 What you need is only available from one provider

-SwiftBroadband-Safety is the only system of its kind.
+SB-S is the only system of its kind.
 It covers all global commercial air routes, is robust in all weather conditions, and has a service reliability of 99.9%.
 Inmarsat’s evaluation partners are helping to prove its full range of capability.